Can You Sweat Out A Cold? What Happens If You Work Out When Sick

 The ‘above the neck’ recommendation

-The Cleveland Clinic, Mayo Clinic and American Lung Association all give the same guidance when it comes to whether or not you should work out when unwell.
+When it comes to working out when you're unwell, the Cleveland Clinic, Mayo Clinic and American Lung Association all give the same guidance.
 If your symptoms are above the neck - think sore throat, tickly cough, runny nose or sneezing - you’re generally okay to exercise at a low to moderate intensity.

 If you have symptoms below the neck, such as chest congestion, a hacking cough, fever, fatigue, upset stomach or aches, your best bet is to hit pause on your exercise routine and rest up - even more so if you have any preexisting health conditions.
 These are all signs that your body is fighting off an infection, and rest is exactly what you need to heal as fast as possible.